What qualifies as a fender bender?

 When filing a claim makes sense

-Filing a claim is generally the right move when:
+Filing is generally the right move when:

 - The other driver was at fault and their liability coverage should pay

-- The other driver is disputing fault
+- The other driver disputes fault

 - The other driver agrees to pay directly without involving insurance